Sermons

 17 June 2018

 Every day I do things that I have no idea how they work.
-I have no idea how my car works; I just put my key in the ignition and turn it on.
-Put it in to gear – press the accelerator to speed up and press the brake to slow down.
-I have no… Read more
+I have no idea how my car works; I just put my key in the ignition and… Read more

 3rd Sunday after Pentecost-United we stand, divided we fall (Year B)